-We all want the same thing.
-To feel our life is has even the tiniest smidgen of meaning in the vast scheme of the universe.
-To be loved, I mean truly loved, by someone.
+We all want the same things.
+To feel that our stories are heard and have the tiniest smidgen of meaning in the vast scheme of the universe.
+To find our purpose in life.
 To never be the person who uses the last of the toilet paper roll and has to replace it.

-This blog tackles the first two—the third one I’m still working on—and other issues, like, will I ever finish my memoir and will anyone buy it when I do?
-I blog about living in an end-of-the-road beach town steps away from the Pacific Ocean, about adopting and spoiling rescue cats, about writing from the soul, about facing the hard reality of my own mortality and, of course, my book.
+This blog tackles the first two (the third one I’m still working on) and other issues, like, will I finish my novel and will anyone buy it when I do?
+I blog about the craft of fiction, writing from the soul and the what and why of my upcoming book, The Bark Peeler’s Daughter.

 I’d be honored if you’d join me as I continue this journey of blogging, writing and reflecting on life.
 I am especially interested in how you feel about the things I blog about and am looking forward to getting to know you.